mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/08_overflow.md

 therefore it sacrifices runtime performance in favor of faster compilation times and a better debugging experience.\
 The `release` profile, instead, is optimized for runtime performance but incurs longer compilation times.
 You need to explicitly request via the `--release` flag—e.g. `cargo build --release` or `cargo run --release`.
 The `test` profile is the default profile used by `cargo test`.
-The `test` profile inherits the settings form the `dev` profile.
+The `test` profile inherits the settings from the `dev` profile.
 The `bench` profile is the default profile used by `cargo bench`.
 The `bench` profile inherits from the `release` profile.
 Use `dev` for iterative development and debugging, `release` for optimized production builds,\
 `test` for correctness testing, and `bench` for performance benchmarking.

 > "Have you built your project in release mode?" is almost a meme in the Rust community.\
 > It refers to developers who are not familiar with Rust and complain about its performance on
-> social media (e.g. Reddit, Twitter, etc.) before realizing they haven't built their project in
+> social media (e.g. Reddit, Twitter) before realizing they haven't built their project in
 > release mode.

 You can also define custom profiles or customize the built-in ones.